alza-bitz/bats-ansible/README.md

 ### `container_startup`

-Start a container of the given type and with the given 'host' name, and emit pipe-separated container details to stdout.
+Start a container of the given type and 'host' name, and emit pipe-separated container details to stdout.

 If not given, the 'host' name of the container (for Ansible inventory purposes) defaults to `container`.

 Fails if the given container type is invalid, or if the container could not be started for some reason.